GNN2R: Weakly-Supervised Rationale-Providing Question Answering over Knowledge Graphs: Experiments

-\textbf{Explainability Comparison.} We compare our reasoning subgraphs with explanations that the SOTA reasoning-based methods (i.e., NSM, SR+NSM, and TransferNet) can provide.
+\textbf{Comparison with the SOTA Methods} We compare our reasoning subgraphs with explanations that the SOTA reasoning-based methods (i.e., NSM, SR+NSM, and TransferNet) can provide.

 NSM and SR+NSM compute step-wise entity distributions during reasoning over KGs.
-At the initial state, topic entities are assigned high probabilities (1 divided by the number of topic entities).
-Then, entities with high probabilities during intermediate/final steps are assumed to be intermediate/answer entities in reasoning chains, which can be used as explanations.
-The main drawback is that NSM and SR+NSM cannot examine if the reasoning chains are semantically consistent with given questions.
-For example, given the question from WQSP ``\textit{who is gimli's father in the hobbit},'' the returned answer of the authors' pre-trained NSM is correct: \texttt{Gloin}.
-However, the inferred most-likely reasoning chain is \{(\texttt{Gloin}, \texttt{species}, \texttt{Dwarf}), (\texttt{Dwarf}, \texttt{characters of this species}, \texttt{Gimli})\}, which obviously does not match the given question.
-In GNN2R, as we employ an LM to compare the semantics of reasoning subgraphs and given questions, this issue is alleviated, and the correct explanation can be returned: \{(\texttt{Gloin}, \texttt{parents\textsuperscript{-1}}, \texttt{Gimli})\}.
+Entities with high probabilities during intermediate/final steps are assumed to be intermediate/answer entities in reasoning chains, which can be used as explanations.
+The main drawback is that NSM and SR+NSM do not examine if the reasoning chains are semantically consistent with the given questions.
+For example, for the question from WQSP ``\textit{who is gimli's father in the hobbit},'' the NSM model released by the authors provides the reasoning chain: \{(\texttt{Gloin}, \texttt{species}, \texttt{Dwarf}), (\texttt{Dwarf}, \texttt{characters of this species}, \texttt{Gimli})\}, which indeed leads to the correct answer \texttt{Gloin} but is wrong by itself.
+In contrast, this issue is alleviated in GNN2R, as we compare the semantics of reasoning subgraphs and given questions.
+GNN2R can provide the correct explanation: \{(\texttt{Gloin}, \texttt{parents\textsuperscript{-1}}, \texttt{Gimli})\}.